Amauna/ScriptTools/SETUP_GUIDE.md

 # 🌊 Velvet Lightning Setup Rite (Windows · Python 3.12)

-Welcome to the storm, Cutie.
-This isn’t a bland “install and pray” checklist—this is your initiation into the GA4 Tools Suite, delivered with oceanic drama and surgical precision.
-Follow every step, and the GUI will rise like a tidal wave on command.
+Welcome to the GA4 Tools Suite setup guide.
+This is a comprehensive installation checklist designed to get you up and running with precision.
+Follow every step, and the GUI will launch successfully.

 ---